harveyl888/harvsite/content/post/2022-06-27-quarto_sas.md

 ### sascfg_personal.py

 Below is an example of a sascfg_personal.py (for a PC configuration).
 Here we are specifying the connection to the SAS On Demand for Academics (oda) service, US Home Region 2.
-The sasacfg_personal.py can be placed in the .config/saspy/ folder.
+The sasacfg_personal.py can be placed in the .config/saspy/ subfolder under the home folder.

 ```python
 SAS_config_names=['oda']